LukeXeon/adocker/README.en.md

-# ADocker - Android Docker Container Runner
+# Andock - Android Docker Container Runner

 **English | [中文](README.md)**

-ADocker is an Android application that runs Docker containers without root privileges using PRoot (user-space chroot).
+Andock is an Android application that runs Docker containers without root privileges using PRoot (user-space chroot).
 It's a Kotlin reimplementation of the udocker concept, designed specifically for Android with full internationalization support.

 ## ✨ Key Features